kearn77/python-retrosheet-project/project_summary/synopsis.md

 ## Project Inception

-Several months ago, as a first attempt at a programming project, I cobbled together a database file containing MLB results and statistics over the last twenty seasons.
+Some time ago, as a first attempt at a programming project, I cobbled together a database file containing MLB results and statistics over the last twenty seasons.
 I accomplished this by scraping sportsreference.com, which has a generous web-scraping policy that accommodates most get requests.
 Given